 Located in Bangor, Wisconsin, USA, and operating on approximately 45 hectares of land, the plant specializes in the treating of railway ties.
 The facilities include three pressure treating cylinders for oilborne preservatives, providing a combined annual treating capacity of approximately 200,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility and offices for production, sales and wood procurement personnel.

-For the year ended December 31, 2017, capital expenditures at the Bangor plant approximated US\$860,000, devoted mainly to a new endplater, a batch water treatment system and preplate safety upgrades.
+For the year ended December 31, 2018, capital expenditures at the Bangor plant approximated US\$889,000, devoted mainly to a new automated pre-plating machine.

 Cameron, Wisconsin